-- 3) Stop sorting when < 10 % of total dry mass remains. - 4) For woody particles from ground traps, still attached leaves, needles and lichen do not require special sorting or detaching. - 5) If you reach an hour or < 10% of material remains to be sorted (whichever comes first), group all remaining material into 'mixed, unsorted' and move on even if leaf and needle fragments are included in mixed material. - 2.
+- 2) Weigh remaining material - 3) Begin sorting, prioritizing leaves and needles, then sort remainder beginning with largest particles and working down in size - 4) Periodically re-weigh - 5) When the weight of unsorted material is < 10% of initial weight (total collection, minus large and woody particles), stop sorting.
+Categorize remaining material as Mixed, unsorted. - 6) Continue to next sample even if 1 hour maximum sorting time has not been hit. - 5.
 Label the ovenStartTime (24 hr time, e.g. 1645 for 4:45 pm) and ovenStartDate (YYYYMMDD) that bags are placed in the drying oven on the paper bag. - a.
 Place all bags from a given clipID or collectDate in the drying oven at the same time. - b.
 Critical step: Labeling bags allows assessment of how long different batches of bags have been in the oven, especially when litter collections from multiple days occupy the same oven.
 Additionally, organizing the oven by grouping samples from a given day in the same area will streamline the re-measurement process; samples may be located and removed for weighing without requiring a complete unloading of the contents of the oven.